 dwins was second to present.

 The progress they have made since the hackathon was remarkable.
 They showcased a crystal clear value proposition for the MVP: contract management including cancellation and recommendations for contract optimization.
-In the meantime, they presented a compelling vision with extended feature backlog and clear monetization options and revenue sharing case for Deutsche Bank.
+In the meantime, they presented a compelling vision with extended feature backlog and clear monetization options.

 After the presentations, the management panel took some time to discuss behind closed doors.
 It was a tough call to make, but we understand that for the teams being fast is a crucial success factor and they needed certainty about the bank’s further intention.